(406) 404-1600

 This course examines advanced topics in ministry with relevance for the contemporary church.
 Course content changes regularly and is dependent upon the instructor teaching it.
 (3 credit hours)

 To “worship” is translated from the Hebrew, שָׁחָה or “bow down.”
 In the Greek it is προσκυνέω, or “kneeling or prostrating oneself in the making of homage.”
-To “praise”—יָדָה in the Hebrew—means “to energetically give thanks, praise, or confession.”
+To “praise”—יָדָה in the Hebrew—means to “to energetically give thanks, praise, or confession.”
 Worship is a posture before God of honor and respect.
 Praise is a joyful activity of adoration and tribute.
-ART 6304 details the nature of worship and praise, how they cooperate in the believer’s and community’s life, and the various ways in which worship and praise are manifested.
+WOR 6301 details the biblical foundations of worship and praise, examines how various theological nuances and emphases cooperate in the life of the believer and the community, and explores the various ways in which worship arts manifest beliefs and relationship with the Triune God.
+Upon completing this course, students will craft a personal theology of worship and the arts.
 (3 credit hours)

-• WOR 6305History of Worship Arts in the Church
+• WOR 6302History of Worship Arts in the Church

 Adventure and the Arts